How to Use Instagram Live to Grow and Engage Your Followers

-At the bottom, you have a number of different features you can use in your video.
+At the bottom and on the top right of your screen, you have a number of different features you can use in your live video.

-- Questions.
-You can ask your viewers a question in your Instagram Story before you go live.
-When you jump into your stream, you can access your viewers’ answers here (more on this later).
+Questions.
+You can collect questions from your audience by posting a question sticker in an Instagram Story before you go live.
+When you jump into your stream, you can access your viewers’ questions here.

 SMART stands for specific, measurable, attainable, relevant, and time based.

-- Attainable.
+Attainable.
 It’s actually doable for you and/or your business.
-For example, “I want to have the most followers on Instagram” likely won’t be possible (unless you’re world-famous soccer player Cristiano Rinaldo).
+For example, “I want to have the most followers on Instagram” likely won’t be possible (unless you’re world-famous soccer player Cristiano Ronaldo).
 Whereas, “I want 1,000 followers on Instagram,” is totally attainable.